 Barnes & Thornburg Commercial Litigation Update, May 2018

-Daniel P. Albers is a partner in the firm’s Chicago office and is a member of the Intellectual Property and Litigation Departments.
-Daniel can be reached at (312) 214-8311 or at email@example.com.
+Monique A. Hannam is an associate in the Indianapolis office and is a member of the Litigation Department and Commercial Litigation Practice Group.
+Monique can be reached at 317-231-7776 or email@example.com.

 © 2018 Barnes & Thornburg LLP.
 All Rights Reserved.
 This page, and all information on it, is proprietary and the property of Barnes & Thornburg LLP.
 It may not be reproduced, in any form, without the express written consent of Barnes & Thornburg.